GPUPeople/GPUMemManSurvey/README.md

 | Synthetic Workload | 1 min 58 sec | 4 min 50 sec |
 | Synthetic Workload Write | 1 min 57 sec | 4 min 48 sec |

-The framework does **not** perform many sanity checks, please read the documentation first if something is not working as expected if some parameter was not configured correctly for example.
+The framework **does not perform many sanity checks**, please read the documentation first if something is not working as expected if some parameter was not configured correctly for example.

 # Folder Structure
 * `frameworks` -> includes code for all frameworks